a-telier/a-beauty/anotherstore/documentation/README.md

 ###### Production Environment:
 - Gitpod: Used as the coding environment for this project.
 - Github: Used to store all repositories for this project, as well as to deploy the site via GitPages.
+- Heroku: Used to host the public/production version of the app

 ###### Closing knowledge gaps:
 - W3schools: Used to clarify and solidify knowledge acquired during the course.